We teach students reading and math, but we leave stress management skills entirely to chance.

 The project components include:

-- 7 weekly after-school trainings with practicum
+- 7 weekly after-school trainings sessions

 - Classroom visit to support teaching practice